etlhsu/place/src/content/blog/no-pom-poms.md

 A key part of a successful surprise is creating unexpected reactions.
 "I love this" and "I hate this" are novel emotions, but people can always find a better "hit" of those emotions somewhere else.
 On the other hand, where the heck is someone supposed to find a "better surprise?"
 I bet the title of this article gave you a reaction of surprise.
-You didn't know whether you liked me or hated me from, but instead chose to read because you saw a couple words that you've never seen put together on a blog.
+You didn't know whether you liked me or hated me from it, but instead chose to read because you saw a couple words that you've never seen put together on a blog.

 Going forward, I want to unlock a part of the world that nobody even knows exists (even me).
 I want